ChalmersGU-data-structure-courses/general-course-information/chalmers-gitlab.md

 You will use git to synchronize your local work with the lab project on Chalmers GitLab.
 For this, you need an SSH key ([explained here](https://git.chalmers.se/help/user/ssh.md)).
 Here is a short summary:

 1. If you have not generated an SSH key before: open a terminal and run `ssh-keygen`, leaving all input prompts empty (we recommend an empty password).
 2. The public part of your key is stored relative to your home directory in `.ssh/id_<something>.pub`.
-Copy its content (so you can paste it in your browser).
+Open it in a text editor and copy its content (so you can paste it in your browser).
 3. Go to [SSH keys on Chalmers GitLab](https://git.chalmers.se/-/user_settings/ssh_keys) and add a new key, pasting the contents of the above file.
 4. Check your setup by running `ssh -T git@git.chalmers.se` in your terminal.
 You may be prompted to confirm the authenticity of the host.
 The command should then print a welcome sentence.